 - Case in The Unborn gets a shower scene, but you mostly see only her back.

 - Screaming Mimi, based on the Frederic Brown novel.

 - Harrison Ford's character in Witness walks in on his Amish hostess giving herself a sponge bath.

 - Cruel Intentions 2 has a shower scene with a pair of twins making out in front of Sebastian, which, incidentally, is the only thing people remember about the film.

 - The Film of the Book of The Outsiders has a gratuitous scene with Sodapop.

-- James Bond and Wai Lin share an outdoor shower (both clothed) in Tomorrow Never Dies, leading to a combination Shirtless Scene / Wet Sari Scene.
+- James Bond and Wai Lin share an outdoor shower (both clothed) in Tomorrow Never Dies, leading to a combination Shirtless Scene and Sexy Soaked Shirt.

 - Seen in Whiteout with Kate Beckinsale's character, despite the water restrictions existing on a real life base in Antarctica which would prevent the above-mentioned 'Hollywood Shower'.
 It's one of the first scenes in the movie, it's very gratuitous, and it's probably there because Beckinsale spends the rest of the movie in a bulky parka.

 - For a long time the shower scene was from the opening of Dressed to Kill, a thriller from the 1970s.
 It's very explicit, both for its time and for now.